OkazakiYumemi/nju-ps-typst-template/assignment_example.typ

 #solution[

-#indent This a test for code blocks.
+#ind2 This a test for code blocks.

 For rust: